TZstatsADS/fall2019-proj1--chutiti/README.md

 Term: Fall 2019

-+ Projec title: Lorem ipsum dolor sit amet
++ Projec title: The Variation of Lyric Length Among Genre, Year, and Artist
-+ This project is conducted by [your name]
++ This project is conducted by [Tiantian Chu]

-+ Project summary: [a short summary] Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
-Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.
-Duis aute irure dolor in reprehenderit in voluptate velit esse cillum dolore eu fugiat nulla pariatur.
-Excepteur sint occaecat cupidatat non proident, sunt in culpa qui officia deserunt mollit anim id est laborum.
++ Project summary: [a short summary] The length of lyrics--often referred as the number of words per sentence, can shows many things.
+We  might all have the following experience: a line of a fast-rhythm song like, such as a Hip-pop, would only contain less than 5 words while that of a folk or countrystyle song would have more than 10 words per sentence.
+Also, the old songs seem to be more "wordy" in contrast to rhythmic contemporary songs.
+In this project, we will explore the lyrics dataset about the linkage of lyric length to factors like genre and year.

 Following [suggestions](http://nicercode.github.io/blog/2013-04-05-projects/) by [RICH FITZJOHN](http://nicercode.github.io/about/#Team) (@richfitz).
 This folder is orgarnized as follows.